ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 ##### How to launch RStudio Server

-RStudio has been updated to be used simply via a the use of modules (which is described in more detail [below](#loading-and-using-modules))
+RStudio has been updated to be launched via a the use of modules (which is described in more detail [below](#loading-and-using-modules))

 The procedure is to start an interactive job, add the RStudio module and run the  `rstudio` as below: